 To Abandon Democracy In America?

-It only takes one, if the one is the President of the United States
+It only takes one, but the one has to be the President of the United States.

 It only takes a majority, but the majority has to want to.